OpenAnswers/top4j/docs/JMX_INTERFACE.md

 **HotMethod** [io.top4j:type=JVM,statsType=HotMethod]
 -----------------------------------------------------
-**Description:** Used to persist and expose stats relating to a Java method that has been determined to have executed frequently.
+**Description:** Used to store and expose stats relating to a Java method that has been determined to have executed frequently.

 ### Attributes